Two coupled qubits interacting with a thermal bath: A comparative study of different models: Comparison between microscopic and phenomenological models: weak coupling regime

 \subsection{Numerical results: weak coupling regime}

-In Fig. (\ref{figure8}) we have plots of the concurrence; $C_m$ in Fig. (\ref{figure8}a) and $C_p$, in Fig. (\ref{figure8}b) as a function of time for an initial state for the two qubit system $|\Psi(0)\rangle_{q1,q2}=|1,0\rangle$.
+In Fig. (\ref{figure8}) we have plots of the concurrence; $C_m$ in Fig. (\ref{figure8}a) and $C_p$, in Fig. (\ref{figure8}b) as a function of time for an initial two-qubit state $|\Psi(0)\rangle_{q1,q2}=|1,0\rangle$.
 We note that for the reservoir at a temperature $T$ very close to zero, the concurrence curves show an oscillatory pattern as well as decay in both cases.
 As a matter of fact, despite the differences between the two models, the curves for $T \approx 0$ K virtually coincide.
 However, as the temperature of the reservoir is raised, we observe that the maxima of the concurrence are lower in the microscopic model compared to the curves obtained in the phenomenological model.
 We should point out that we have a typical pattern of entanglement sudden death in both cases, i.e., the concurrence vanishes for finite times.

-A similar behaviour may be observed in the quantum discord.
-The curves of the discord are very close at $T\approx 0$ K but for higher temperatures, they become more discrepant, as shown in Fig. (\ref{figure9}).
-However, differently from the concurrence, the quantum discord is more robust to sudden death, displaying damped oscillations, instead \cite{werlang09}.
+A similar behaviour is observed for the quantum discord.
+The curves of this quantity are very close at $T\approx 0$ K but they become more discrepant for higher temperatures, as shown in Fig. (\ref{figure9}).
+However, differently from the concurrence, the quantum discord does not present sudden death, displaying damped oscillations, instead \cite{werlang09}.